Table of Contents

 Entrepreneurs and businesses looking forward to venturing into the video conferencing industry have only one question – How Does Zoom Make Money

-As per the reports by SensorTower of the Top Apps Worldwide for 2020 by Downloads, Zoom made it to the top list in all the three categories: App Store Downloads, Google Play Downloads, and Overall Downloads.
+As per the reports by SensorTower of the Top Apps Worldwide for 2020 by Downloads, Zoom made it to the top list in all three categories: App Store Downloads, Google Play Downloads, and Overall Downloads.

 If you’re an entrepreneur or a business that wishes to replicate an application like Zoom, then you’re at the right place.